MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintReport.md

   - `[MonthlyPrintUsageByUser <IMicrosoftGraphPrintUsageByUser[]>]`:
   - `[MonthlyPrintUsageSummariesByPrinter <IMicrosoftGraphPrintUsageByPrinter[]>]`:
   - `[MonthlyPrintUsageSummariesByUser <IMicrosoftGraphPrintUsageByUser[]>]`:
-  - `[UserCredentialUsageDetails <IMicrosoftGraphUserCredentialUsageDetails[]>]`:
+  - `[UserCredentialUsageDetails <IMicrosoftGraphUserCredentialUsageDetails[]>]`: Represents the self-service password reset (SSPR) usage for a given tenant.
     - `[Id <String>]`: Read-only.
     - `[AuthMethod <String>]`: usageAuthMethod
     - `[EventDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[FailureReason <String>]`: Provides the failure reason for the corresponding reset or registration workflow.
     - `[Feature <String>]`: featureType
     - `[IsSuccess <Boolean?>]`: Indicates success or failure of the workflow.
     - `[UserDisplayName <String>]`: User name of the user performing the reset or registration workflow.
     - `[UserPrincipalName <String>]`: User principal name of the user performing the reset or registration workflow.

-CREDENTIALUSERREGISTRATIONDETAILS <IMicrosoftGraphCredentialUserRegistrationDetails[]>: .
+CREDENTIALUSERREGISTRATIONDETAILS <IMicrosoftGraphCredentialUserRegistrationDetails[]>: Details of the usage of self-service password reset and multi-factor authentication (MFA) for all registered users.
   - `[Id <String>]`: Read-only.
   - `[AuthMethods <String[]>]`: Represents the authentication method that the user has registered.
 Possible values are: email, mobilePhone, officePhone,  securityQuestion (only used for self-service password reset), appNotification,  appCode, alternateMobilePhone (supported only in registration),  fido,  appPassword,  unknownFutureValue.
   - `[IsCapable <Boolean?>]`: Indicates whether the user is ready to perform self-service password reset or MFA.